-The Barometer and LCR are produced and reviewed on a weekly and daily basis respectively.
+The Barometer and LCR are produced and reviewed on a daily basis.
 These daily reports are available to be compared versus forecasts, ensuring ongoing monitoring of the liquidity position of the entities.

 LCR Disclosure Template

 The table in this section discloses level and components of the LCR.